QuentinRa/blog.quentinra.dev/info/ocaml/interm/match.md

 [Go back](../index.md#intermediary-concepts)

 If you are given an int, you know that you can use some ifelse to find what value was given.
-But what if you are given a list? or a new type that we created?
-That's when Pattern Matching come in handy, as they are breaking a value in constructors.
+But what if you are given a list?
+Or a new type that we created?
+That's when Pattern Matching comes in handy, as they are breaking a value in constructors.

 <hr class="sl">